sparsht123t/BMI-Calculator---Flutter-BASIC-SIMPLE-UI/README.md

-# BMI CALCULATOR USING FLUTTER WITH BASIC UI
+# BMI CALCULATOR USING FLUTTER WITH BASIC UI(EPHERMAL STATE)

 In this app , user can check his BMI by providing his basic details.

+Ephermal state has been used is in the app to maintain chages to the ui.
+## FOR APPSTATE/SHAREDSTATE of the same project , Do check my another repo : https://github.com/sparsht123t/BMI_Calculator_Flutter-APpState-SharedState-/blob/main/README.md

 ✅ Font Awesome\